-I am a Pharmacist, I got a PhD in Analytical Chemistry and I currently work as a postdoc at the group of Prof. S. Rudaz in the Pharmaceutical Analytical Chemistry lab, University of Geneva.
+I am a Pharmacist, I got a PhD in Analytical Chemistry and I currently work as a research associate at the group of Biomedical Analysis and Metabolomics of the University of Geneva, Switzerland.

-- I have teached Analytical Chemistry and Instrumental Analysis practical classes for six years, and as a result I have recently published a paper on The Journal of Chemical Education, journal for which I act as a reviewer too.
-I have also participated on a Teaching Innovation project on analytical chemistry and been co-advisor for two students' Final Degree Projects.
+- I have taught Analytical Chemistry and Instrumental Analysis practical courses for six years in Spain.
+I have also participated on a Teaching Innovation project on analytical chemistry and been co-advisor for several master and PhD students.

 - At the University of Geneva, I teach theoretical courses (Elements of Proteomics and Metabolomics) to the students of the Master of Advanced Studies in Life Sciences, as well as laboratory courses (Pharmaceutical Analysis and Biomedical Analysis) to Pharmacy students.
 I teach in French and English and I also supervise undergraduate, PhD and master students.